olgad21/rslang/README.md

 ## RS Lang

-RSLang is a group project for RSSchool (EPAM) for 3 people (in progress).
-This app helps Russian-speakers to learn English with playing games, exploring new words from a e-book, choosing different levels of vocabulary and games, and tracking progress on the statistics page.
+RSLang is a group project for RSSchool (EPAM) for 3 people.
+This app helps Russian-speakers to learn English with playing games, exploring new words from a e-book, choosing different levels of vocabulary and games, and tracking progress on the statistics page (games are in progress).

+I was responsible for sign-up, authentification and statictics functionality.

 Sign up and try it!
 [RSLang](https://rslang-learning.netlify.app/)